qmacro/managed-associations-in-cap/guide/README.md

 }
 ```

 But with our `srv/extend.cds` file, we're already thinking philosophically about treading lightly upon entity and service definitions that already exist, and instead extending and modifying them from elsewhere.

 In this file, we've already used the `extend` keyword to add elements to existing entities (adding `authors` to `bookshop.Books`, and `books` to `bookshop.Authors`).
-So let's continue on that path and add a further `extend` keyword, but this time for our `Z` service.
+So let's continue on that path and add a further `extend` keyword, but this time not for an entity, but for a service.
+Our `Z` service.

 In order to successfully reference that `Z` service, which is defined in `srv/main.cds`, we need to bring the definition in.

+👉 So, in `srv/extend.cds`:

+* add a `using` line to bring in the definitions in `srv/main.cds`
-👉 So add a `using` line and an `extend service` clause to `srv/extend.cds`, so that the contents end up looking like this:
+* add an `extend service` clause to add the link entity to the `Z` service

+The contents should end up looking like this:

 ```cds
 using bookshop from '../db/schema';